Saudi-led coalition strikes Yemen’s rebel-held capital

 “The terrorist (Houthi) leaders will be held accountable,” he said.
 Residents in Sanaa, Yemen’s rebel-held capital, reported hearing huge explosions as a round of bombs fell on the city on Sunday.

-The Houthi-run al-Masirah satellite TV channel reported at least seven airstrikes on the Yemeni capital.
+The Houthi-run al-Masirah satellite TV channel reported at least seven airstrikes on Sanaa’s districts of Attan and al-Nahda.
+Al-Masirah did not say what facilities were hit by the coalition, but back smoke was seen rising over military camps in the areas.

 While the Houthi attacks rarely cause damage or casualties, strikes on major oil facilities in Saudi Arabia, the world’s largest oil exporter, have shaken energy markets and the world economy.